wercker-labs/wercker-blog/source/posts/2013-09-19-Gettingstarted-with-android-part-1.md

 drwxrwxr-x 12 ubuntu ubuntu  4096 Sep 19 10:34 ..
 -rw-rw-r--  1 ubuntu ubuntu 21843 Sep 19 10:34 GettingStarted-debug-unaligned.apk
 -rw-rw-r--  1 ubuntu ubuntu 19461 Sep 19 10:34 GettingStarted-release-unsigned.apk
-$
 ```

+And the artifacts tab should contain a link to an archive with the apks.

+That's it for now.
 In part 2 of this post we will go into testing of android apps on wercker.

 ---